-1. Long Term Financial Plan Introduction
+Long Term Financial Plan Introduction

-Chapter 13 (Part 2) of the Local Government Act 1993 indicates Council's in regard to meeting Strategic Planning requirements, through development of the following key items:
+Chapter 13 (Part 2) of the Local Government Act 1993 indicates Council's in regards to meeting Strategic Planning requirements, through development of the following key items;

-- Community Strategic Plan;
+- Community Strategic Plan

-- Resourcing Strategy;
+- Resourcing Strategy

-- Delivery Program;
+- Delivery Program

-- Operational Plan;
+- Operational Plan

-A key component of the Strategic Planning management is the preparation of the Long Term Financial Plan, specifically as part of the Integrated Planning and Reporting Guidelines which require Council to prepare financial scenarios for the ten year period 2022/2023.
+A key component of the Strategic Planning management is the preparation of the Long Term Financial Plan, specifically as part of the Integrated Planning and Reporting Guidelines which require Council to prepare financial scenarios for the ten year period to 2026/2027.

-The Long Term Financial Plan is made up of the following components:
+The Long Term Financial Plan is made up of the following components;

-- I. Projected income and expenditure, balance sheet and cash flow statements - II.
-Planning assumptions used to develop the Plan - III.
-Sensitivity analysis -risks/factors most likely to affect the Plan - IV.
-Financial modelling for different scenarios e.g. Base/Best/Worst - V. Methods of monitoring financial performance.
+- Projected incomes and expenditure, balance sheet and cash flow statements - Planning assumptions used to develop the Plan - Sensitivity analysis risk/factors most likely to affect the Plan - Financial modelling for different scenarios e.g. Best/Worst - Methods of monitoring financial performance

 The annual budget for the current year assumes that Council intends to maintain the existing asset stock in a sustainable manner and that Council wants to maintain current service levels.
-It also includes a number of new initiatives and plans endorsed by Council to date which create new or upgraded facilities within the Shire.
+It also includes a number new initiatives and plans endorse by Council to date which create new or upgraded facilities within the Shire.

 The Long Term Financial Plan is not a standalone document.
 It is prepared as part of the wider Resourcing Strategy which forms a key part of the Integrated Planning and Reporting Framework set out by the Office of Local Government.
-Other Plans included within the integrated reporting framework are as follows:
+Other plans included within the integrated reporting framework are as follows;

 - a) A 10 year Community Strategic Plan

-- b) A four year Delivery Program
+- b) A 4 year Delivery Program

 - c) Asset Management Plans (covering a minimum period of 10 years) for each class of asset (including an overall Asset policy and Strategy)

-- d) A four year Workforce Management Plan
+- d) A 4 year Workforce Management Plan